CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 Creates a ec2 VM to assume the ansible control machine role.

-This is optional, but it is much faster inside AWS.
+This is optional, but it is much faster to run inside AWS.
 It also validates the install from scratch of a control machine.

-if not using the bootstrap, install the requirements locally with `install_ansible_requirements.sh`
+if not using the bootstrap method, install the requirements locally with `install_ansible_requirements.sh`

+Note that for the moment, you must copy the ~/.aip-aws on the controller machine.
+This must be replaced by a AWS IAM Role, and this step will remain there to remind you that!

 ## Bake the CAIP Windows node - `./aws_aip-bake.sh`